VHP4Safety/glossary/index.md

 ### Development Version and Contribution

-This glossary has been under development since 2022 and is still continuously under development.
+This glossary has been under development since 2022 and is still continuously developed.
 This means that new terms can be added in the future depending on their prevalence and frequency of use among the project members.
-In addition, unfortunately, a marginal proportion of the terms and their definitions do not meet the community standards yet[<sup>1</sup>](https://glossary.vhp4safety.nl/#references), although the goal is to achieve this status.
+In addition, unfortunately, not all the terms and their definitions currently meet the community standards[<sup>1</sup>](https://glossary.vhp4safety.nl/#references), although our goal is to achieve this status.

-This glossary is development as [a GitHub repository](https://github.com/VHP4Safety/glossary).
+This glossary is developedt as [a GitHub repository](https://github.com/VHP4Safety/glossary).
 The readers and users of the platform are welcome to contribute.
 To make new entry queries, please create an issue [here](https://github.com/VHP4Safety/glossary/issues/new/choose) using the [issue template](https://github.com/VHP4Safety/glossary/issues/new?assignees=&labels=categorization&projects=&template=ontology-term-request.yml&title=%5BTERM+REQUEST%5D+Please+add+this+glossary+term).
 For other issues, suggestions, or problems, please create an issue [here](https://github.com/VHP4Safety/glossary/issues).
 Experienced GitHub users are encouraged to submit pull requests.
 More information can be found in the project